Garrigus/tutorial-forking-pullreq/tutorial-fork-pullreq.md

 - Click on the the green button labeled "Compare and pull request"
 - This will take you to a page where you can describe your changes and make a case that they should be included in the masterfile.
 - Then click on "Send pull request".
 This will submit your change to the owner of the masterfile, Dr. Garrigus, and he will evaluate your work.

+this section needs more clarity or more steps

 ## Done!
 - You have forked a repository, made changes, and contributed to a document!